FranciscoGSilverio/NodeJsNasaSystem/README.md

 npm run install
 ```

-Obs: You will need to create a .env file with your MongoDB connection string.
+PS: You will need to create a .env file with your MongoDB connection string.
 It will look something like this:

 ```bash
 MONGODB_URL=<mysecretconnectionstring>